N. Uttam Kumar Reddy: Political career

 Uttam Kumar Reddy is a five-time MLA from Congress.
 He won the 1999 elections from Kodad constituency.
 He won from the same constituency in 2004 elections.
 In 2009, he shifted to Huzurnagar constituency and won the 2009, 2014 elections.
 After the formation of Telangana, he contested and won the 2018 elections from Huzurnagar.
 In the 2019 general elections, he contested and won as an MP from Nalgonda constituency.
 After winning as an MP, he resigned as an MLA from Huzurnagar that he won in 2018, with effect from 5 June.
 He served as the Minister of Housing, Weaker Sections Housing Programmes in N. Kiran Kumar Reddy's ministry.

 He represented the Telangana region in an all party meeting held by the then Union Home Minister P. Chidambaram in January 2011 to discuss the Srikrishna Committee report.

 He served as the official president of Telangana Pradesh Congress Committee (TPCC) from March 2015 until June 2021.
 After the defeat of Congress party in 2020 GHMC elections, he resigned as the TPCC president.
 However, the party continued with him until he was replaced by Revanth Reddy in June 2021.

+In 2023 Assembly Elections he contested from Huzurnagar and won with a majority of 44888 votes on BRS candidate Shanampudi Saidireddy.
+He took oath as minister at L B Stadium in Hyderabad on 7 December 2023 and later he was assigned Irrigation and Food & Civil Supplies portfolios on 9 December 2023 in Revanth Reddy Ministry.

+Election statistics

 Other works

 Uttam Kumar Reddy played the role of a chief minister in the movie Terror (2016).